St. Clair's defeat: Legacy

 The number of U.S. soldiers killed in St. Clair's defeat was more than three times the number the Sioux would kill 85 years later at the Battle of the Little Bighorn.
-Despite being one of the worst disasters in U.S. Army history, the loss by St. Clair is largely forgotten.
+Despite being one of the worst disasters in U.S. Army history, the ultimate defeat of the enemy meant the loss by St. Clair is largely forgotten.
 The site of the battle is currently the town of Fort Recovery, Ohio, and includes a cemetery, memorial, and museum.

-One of the more significant effects of the Native American victory was the expansion of a standing, professional Army and militia reforms in the United States.
+One of the more significant effects of the Indian victory was the expansion of a standing, professional Army and militia reforms in the United States.
 The Congressional investigation into the battle also led to the establishment of executive privilege.
 The 1795 Treaty of Greenville used the site of St. Clair's defeat to draw a line opening most of modern Ohio to U.S. settlement.
 The Greenville line roughly corresponds to the contemporary Ohio-Indiana state line, slightly more than 1 mi west of the battleground site.